Slide Graph Full-pipeline Notebook¶

 mpl.rcParams["figure.dpi"] = 300 # for high resolution figure in notebook

-GPU or CPU runtime
+GPU or CPU runtime¶

 Processes in this notebook can be accelerated by using a GPU.
-Therefore, whether you are running this notebook on your system or Colab, you need to check and specify if you are using GPU or CPU hardware acceleration.
+Therefore, whether you are running this notebook on your system or Colab, you need to check and specify appropriate device e.g., “cuda” or “cpu” whether you are using GPU or CPU.
 In Colab, you need to make sure that the runtime type is set to GPU in the “Runtime→Change runtime type→Hardware accelerator”.
-If you are not using GPU, consider changing the ON_GPU flag to Flase value, otherwise, some errors will be raised when running the following cells.
+If you are not using GPU, consider changing the device

-Helper Functions
+Helper Functions¶

 Here we define some helper functions that will be used throughout the notebook: